 First Things, First:

-The program for creating your own custom universal cuff stylus is located here on Thingiverse.
+The program for creating your own custom universal cuff stylus is located here on the Printables website.

 The first step will be to decide how you want to do your customization.
 You can use the Thingiverse Customizer but it’s really slow and clunky [Instructions for using the Thingiverse customizer can be found here.]